tlklein/f1-prediction-app/README.md

 # Helios Prototype

-This is a simple application to predict F1 race results and hold F1 team data via api/csv.
+This is a simple application to predict F1 race results and hold F1 team data via csv.

 ## How To Deploy / Commands